-The combined energy efficiency of variable-refrigerant-flow (VRF) systems and ground-source heat pumps (GSHP) is dramatically demonstrated at Miami University’s Elliott and Stoddard Halls in Oxford, OH.
-The systems also made it possible to maintain the architectural integrity of the two historical residence halls.
+At Miami University's Elliott and Stoddard Halls in Oxford, Ohio, the combined energy efficiency of variable-refrigerant-flow (VRF) systems and ground-source heat pumps (GSHP) is clearly displayed.
+The solutions also made it possible to preserve the two ancient residence halls' original architectural integrity.

-Three-story Elliott Hall was built for $7,000 in 1825 as a men’s residence hall with rooms for 35 students.
-Known then as Old North, Elliott was designed in the Federal style and modeled after Connecticut Hall at Yale University, New Haven, CT.
-Nine years later, Miami built a second residence hall, Stoddard (Old South), a mirror image of Elliott.
+Elliott Hall, a three-story structure with 35 rooms, was constructed in 1825 as a men's residence hall for a cost of $7,000.
+Elliott, originally known as Old North, was built in the Federal style and based on Connecticut Hall at Yale University in New Haven, Connecticut.
+Nine years later, Miami constructed Stoddard (Old South), a second residence hall that was an exact replica of Elliott.

-When Isaacs learned of Miami’s sustainability goals and the unique needs for cooling and heating the university’s two older buildings, he immediately thought of VRF zoning systems from Mitsubishi Electric U.S. Cooling & Heating Division (Mitsubishi Electric), Suwanee, GA.
+When Isaacs learned about Miami's sustainability initiatives and the special cooling and heating requirements for the university's two older buildings, he instantly thought of VRF zoning systems from Mitsubishi Electric, Suwanee, Georgia.

-Hammerle was especially interested in the potential for energy savings—especially on the heating side.
-“It’s impossible for a fossil-fuel heating plant to hit a COP [coefficient of performance] of 1, whereas, with combined geothermal and water-source heat pumps, it’s possible to hit a COP of 10.”
+Hammerle was particularly curious about the possibility of energy savings, particularly on the heating side.
+"A fossil fuel heating facility cannot achieve a COP [coefficient of performance] of 1, but geothermal and water-source heat pumps can achieve a COP of 10."

-To verify this, Hammerle asked Heapy Engineering for an extensive energy-modeling analysis.
-Heapy’s model showed a total building energy usage of 43 kBTU/hr./sq. ft./yr.
-Carnes recommended that Hammerle accept the Mitsubishi Electric VRF zoning system for Elliott and Stoddard halls.
+Hammerle should approve the Mitsubishi Electric VRF zoning system for Elliott and Stoddard halls, according to Carnes' recommendation.
 “This unique VRF, two-pipe option will enable Miami to maintain the historical and architectural integrity of these two legacy structures,” Carnes said.

 “This new system has already saved us a ton of money and enables me to have many more satisfied customers,” Hammerle said.
 “I can say with certainty that VRF is my system of choice for all new outlying buildings on campus not tied into the central plant.”